rileyannis/memescripts/README.md

 # memescripts
-Scripting of Memes Done by Procrastinating Teens™
+Scripting of Memes by Procrastinating Teens™